scious/documentation/docs/scious-search/latest/visual-elements.md

 </TabItem>
 </Tabs>

-#### How the Filter's input is different from Toolbox's Expression element
+### Filter input vs Toolbox's Expression element

 <Tabs groupId="search-providers">
 <TabItem value="Algolia" label="Algolia">

-Earlier we said the `Filters` input behaves like the `Expression` element from the `Toolbox` plugin.
-There are two exceptions:
+Earlier we said the `Filters` input behaves like the `Expression` element from the [Toolbox plugin](https://bubble.io/plugin/toolbox-1488796042609x768734193128308700).
+In truth, we've made a few changes behind the scenes to make writing filters as easy possible:

-1. If the resulting `Filters` text starts with the phrase `' AND '` or `'AND '`, then we remove that part before sending your filters to Algolia.
+1. If the resulting `Filters` text starts with the phrase `' AND '` or `' OR '`, then we remove that part before sending your filters to Algolia.

    To understand why, imagine a filter composed of two ternary operators: